-Veterinary behaviourists are veterinarians who are experts and/or specialists in the field of animal behaviour.
-Additional training or a residency in veterinary behaviour medicine has been completed.
-Training has included focused study on a number of key fields including: psychology, behavioural genetics, ethology, behavioural endocrinology, behavioural physiology, psychopharmacology and neurology.
+Above all, a Veterinary behaviourist is a veterinarian who is an expert and/or specialists in the field of animal behaviour.
+Furthermore, additional training in veterinary behaviour medicine has been completed.
+Finally, training has included a focused study on a number of key fields including psychology, behavioural genetics, ethology, behavioural endocrinology, behavioural physiology, psychopharmacology and neurology.

 Veterinary behaviourists have:

-- both the medical and behavioural knowledge to understand the role of other medical disease in a behavioural case;
+- medical and behavioural knowledge to understand the role of other medical diseases in a behavioural case;

-- the skill and knowledge to take comprehensive medical and behavioural histories and determine an accurate diagnoses on which to base an individualised treatment plan;
+- skill and knowledge to take medical and behavioural histories to determine an accurate diagnosis and relevant treatment plan;

-- the ability to determine which medication, if any, is most appropriate as part of a well-rounded treatment plan that includes environmental interventions and behaviour modification relevant to the individual patient.
+- the ability to determine which medication, if any, is most appropriate, as part of a well-rounded treatment plan relevant to the individual patient.

 These features help to identify the differences between a veterinary behaviourist and other professionals in the industry.
-Experienced trainers are terrific for teaching your pet alternative behaviours but only a veterinarian can make a diagnosis and implement an appropriate treatment plan for abnormal behaviours.
+Experienced trainers are terrific for teaching your pet alternative behaviours.
+In contrast, only a veterinarian can make a diagnosis and implement an appropriate treatment plan for abnormal behaviours.

 All standards and procedures are approved by the Australian Veterinary Association and the Australian Veterinary Surgeons Board.